jericson/jericson.github.io/_posts/2022-07-30-ares_expedition.md

 Thinking about it, what I'd want from Wingspan is a lot less worrying about whether I've acquired the right food for my birds and a lot more time digging through the bird cards to find interesting combinations.
 That's exactly what Ares has done.
+None of the decisions are wasted because even rejecting a bad idea has value when it comes to research and development.

 The engine exists so that your discoveries mean something and only tangentially so that you win the game.
 I can understand preferring a